 We then rode a few kilometers over to Totoco Ecolodge, to check out the self-sustaining lodge and have lunch.
 We were looking at the map, planning out the rest of our day which theoretically included hiking up to the San Ramon Waterfall on the other side of Maderas.

 “Instead of backtracking, why don’t we just continue and make a circle around the entire volcano?” we asked.
 “After all, how bad can the roads really be?”

 We really should have thought about the answer to that question a little more.
-As it turns out, they can be pretty bad – as in, not sure the term “road” really applies.
-The paved part of Ometepe, very nicely done with paving stones such as you might use in a backyard patio, made up approximately 20 percent of the main road that circles both sides of the entire island.
+As it turns out, they can be pretty bad – as in, I’m not sure the term “road” really applies.
+The paved part of Ometepe, very nicely done with paving stones such as you might use in a backyard patio, made up of about 20 percent of the main road that circles both sides of the entire island.

 The remainder of the “main road” varies, between slightly rutted muddy tracks, bouncy dirt and gravel paths, and very long stretches of unbelievably rocky terrain with holes that you could lose a small horse in and rocks the size of the helmet I wore.

 But what was really funny to me was how these nicely paved stretches would appear every few kilometers; almost like an oasis, after 15 or 20 minutes of bouncing around crazily, a stretch of sweet, blissfully smooth pavement would appear before us.
 Just as my bottom was getting used to the nice smooth ride, however, the paved road would end after 10 or 20 feet.
 And go right back to the potholes and small boulders.

 This happened again and again.
 “Those must be stretches of road that were really bad,” Keith theorized.
 Which led me to wonder, what do you call the parts we’ve been riding on?
 It was worse than that?
 “They probably only had the money to pave over those small parts that were pretty much unnavigable.”